-Nursing practice has attained status that ethics and jurisprudence govern it.
+Nursing practice has attained an enviable status such that ethics and jurisprudence govern it.
 The nursing code of ethics is a formal statement of the ideals and values of nursing and ethical principles that serve as standards for nurses' actions.
 Jurisprudence is the scientific study of law; law is defined as those set of rules made by humans, which regulate social conduct in formally prescribed and legally binding manner.

 Ethics of nursing and law are necessary in nursing because nursing is concerned with providing services that impact on human life and health and some of the situations the nurse encounters in practice pose a dilemma that if not well handled will impact negatively on the client and all that are concerned.
-Standards must therefore, be set to guide the nurse to conduct himself/herself properly, make adequate decisions and carry out actions that are appropriate and safe for the client and thus protect herself/himself from litigation.
-These standards are found in the ethics of nursing and the laws of the land hence the need for the course, Nursing Ethics and Jurisprudence.
+Standards must therefore, be set to guide the nurse to conduct himself/herself properly, make adequate decisions and carry out actions that are appropriate and safe for the patient/client and thus protect herself/himself from litigations.